mukeshpandey9/Secret/README.md

 # Secret

-A website where anyone can share their feelings or say secrets anonmously.
+A website where anyone can share their feelings or secrets anonmously.

 <a href="https://putsecrets.onrender.com/" >Share Your Secrets!</a>